How much does a Formula One car cost – and where can you buy one?

 What about an old F1 show car?
 How much would that cost?

 Oracle Red Bull Racing have a team of engineers dedicated to maintaining their fleet of historic F1 cars for show runs.
-But you can buy some old F1 display, show cars and heritage models from platforms like f1authentics.com for around $133,000.
+But you can buy some old F1 displays, show cars and heritage models from platforms like f1authentics.com for around $190,000 AUD.
 For that kind of money, you won’t be getting a car that's actually raced, but you might pick up an old model that was once on display in a sponsor’s head office.

 Of course, at this price point, your F1 car won’t come with an engine or transmission.
 It's more or less the shell of a race car with a steering wheel but you can park it in the garage, hang it on the wall or even get your friends to push you around the yard – think of it as a very well-made soapbox.